Signatures of real algebraic curves via plumbing diagrams: Casson-Gordon invariants of certain graph manifolds

 Thus

 The connected cover of $X$ has eigenspace homology that is concentrated in dimensions one, and two.
-Viewing $W'_{Z_{\vec {\fc}}}$ as the union of the inverse images of $|v(\fZ_{\vec {\fc}})|$ 2-spheres and $\fJ_{ \vec {\fc}}$ punctured 2-spheres and using an eigenspace Mayer-Vietoris sequence, we have that
+Viewing $W'_{Z_{\vec {\fc}}}$ as the union of $|v(\fZ_{\vec {\fc}})|$ 2-spheres and $\fJ_{ \vec {\fc}}$ punctured 2-spheres and using an eigenspace Mayer-Vietoris sequence, we have that